UOM-EEE-EEEN11202/notes-part1/docs/chapters/software_development_tools/libraries.rst

 .. danger::

     When downloading code from others/the Internet, make sure you think about cybersecurity before doing so.
-If you let code run on your computer, it may have access to your files, to leak information to others or to take various other malicious actions.
+If you let code run on your computer, it may have access to your files, to leak information to others, or to take various other malicious actions.

     In general, we would trust items in the standard library without too much further consideration.
-For external packages, there are very commonly used ones, such as numpy and matplotlib, and again we would likely trust without too much further consideration.
+For external packages, there are very commonly used ones, such as numpy and matplotlib, and again we would likely trust these without too much further consideration.
 For more obscure packages, it may be that more thought is warranted.

     Most companies will probably restrict which external packages you can install to a pre-defined set which have been through some form of a security audit.

 .. caution::

    Just because code or pre-defined packages are openly available on the Internet doesn't necessarily mean that they give you the correct permissions to use them in your project.
-We will discuss :ref:`statement on software licenses <software_licenses>` in more detail later.
+We will discuss :ref:`software licenses <software_licenses>` in more detail later.
 Briefly, code usually comes with a set of terms and conditions giving constraints on how it can be used.
 Potentially, these terms could be incompatible with the needs of your project, and may limit what can be used.

    Before using external code, make sure you check how it is licensed and what constraints or obligations the license places on the user.

+   All also of course need to check that any external code actually works!
+It's possible it contains bugs and won't work perfectly when you try to use it.

 .. admonition:: This course

-   We'll use external packages a lot throughout the code, and having knowledge of some common packages (e.g. Numpy, Scipy, Pandas/Polars, Matplotlib) is a topic we'll cover.
+   We'll use external packages a lot throughout the course, and having knowledge of some common packages (e.g. Numpy, Scipy, Pandas/Polars, Matplotlib) is a topic we'll cover.

    In the development environment we've not added any constraints on what packages can be installed, so that you can explore.
 Be aware that you might not have access to any arbitrary package in the exam or in your more general programming practice however.